davidrmiller/neural2d/README.md

       layerPool size 20*16x16 from layerConv pool max 4x4 . . .

-Convolution network and pooling layers take their input from a regular layer of depth 1, or from another convolution network or pooling layer of the same depth.
 If a convolution network or pooling layer is fed into a regular layer of depth 1, it will be fully connected.

 Topology config file format<a name="TopologyConfig"></a>